mir-group/nequip/docs/guide/conventions.md

 ```{warning}
 Training labels for stress in the original dataset must be pre-processed by the user to be in **this sign convention**, which they may or may not already be depending on their origin.
 ```

+Users that have data with virials but seek to train on stress can use the data transform `nequip.data.transforms.VirialToStressTransform`.